For Release – March 27, 2019 – Jamie Dukes, Office of Communications – (405) 271-5601

-April is National Child Abuse Prevention Month.
-The Oklahoma State Department of Health (OSDH), along with its networking partners, is working to raise awareness about the importance of ensuring great childhoods for all Oklahoma children.
-Organizations across the state are working together to host events that demonstrate their commitment to preventing child abuse and promoting a brighter future for Oklahoma children.
+April is National Child Abuse Prevention Month and the Oklahoma State Department of Health (OSDH), along with its community partners, are working to raise awareness about the importance of ensuring great childhoods for all Oklahoma children.
+Organizations across the state are working together to host events demonstrating their commitment to preventing child abuse.

 There are numerous events and activities across the state to support National Child Abuse Prevention Month:

-For additional information about child abuse prevention or how to get involved with other activities in your community, contact your local county health department or Sherie Trice at (405) 271-7611.
+For additional information about child abuse prevention or how to get involved with other activities in your community, contact a local county health department or Sherie Trice at (405) 271-7611.